12.4 C

 A stroll down the promenade

 The promenade features a variety of dining options at cafes, bars, and restaurants, as well as historic buildings and lush parks.
 Invigorating jogs, bike rides, leisurely walks, and just relaxing while taking in the stunning surroundings are all welcome in this lively neighborhood.
-It serves both cyclists and pedestrians and has great access to other areas of the city.
+It serves both cyclists and pedestrians and has excellent access to other areas of the city.
 Locals use it as a preferred route for leisure activities or commuting to work.

 Dining with a view